 Thinkrolls and Thinkrolls 2 are two apps designed for preschool to school-age kids.
 Kids play puzzle games and learn science concepts like gravity, buoyancy, levitation, elasticity, density, temperature, acceleration.

 Where’s My Water is a physics app focused on liquid physics.
 Kids build pipes to deliver water to Swampy the Alligator.
 It is an app designed by Disney that a preschool, as well as an adult, can play.

-Monster Physics let kids design their own machines and moving devices, build them, and test them out.
-It is an “hands-on” physics lab without the mess, and kids can see how their designs work in “real” world.
+Monster Physics lets kids design their own machines and moving devices, build them, and test them out.
+It is a “hands-on” physics lab without the mess, and kids can see how their designs work in the “real” world.

 Sprinkle is a combination of Angry Birds and Where’s My Water.
 Kids have to find the right angle to shoot the water to put out the fire.

-Simple Physics challenges kids build a structure, like a tree house, or a bridge, using available materials, and then test out the design to see if it will work.
-Kids not only need build a strong structure, but also limit their budget within the range.
+Simple Physics challenges kids to build a structure, like a treehouse, or a bridge, using available materials, and then test out the design to see if it will work.
+Kids not only need to build a strong structure but also limit their budget within the range.

-If you prefer playing games on computer, you can find many good physics games on www.physicsgames.net.
+If you prefer playing games on the computer, you can find many good physics games on www.physicsgames.net.

-Do you have any fun physics games that your child like to play?
+Do you have any fun physics games that your child likes to play?